Search for a Supervisor

 - The politics of mega events

 Indian Philosophy - classical and modern, especially in: metaphysics, epistemology, ethics, consciousness studies

 Comparative Philosophy, especially Indian and Western: metaphysics, epistemology, ethics, consciousness studies,and political thought

 Religion and politics: South Asia, and comparative studies

 Multiculturalism and British society

-I have research interests across normative ethics, political theory and applied ethics, and would be especially interested to hear from potential doctoral students considering research on Kant's practical philosophy, Hannah Arendt, the political theory of corporations (business or otherwise), the philosophy of responsibility, and public health (especially in the areas of food and noncommunicable disease).
+I have research interests across normative ethics, political theory and applied ethics (especially public health).
+I would be glad to hear from potential doctoral students considering research on Kant's practical philosophy, Hannah Arendt, the political theory of corporations (business or otherwise), the philosophy of responsibility, and public health (especially in the areas of food and noncommunicable disease).